5 health benefits of beetroot you need to know about

 Incredibly nutritious, delicious and versatile, beetroot is used in a number of dishes around the globe.
 From salad and beetroot crisps to vitamin-packed beetroot juice or even houmous – there are a variety of delicious ways to incorporate this root vegetable into your diet.
 Aside from being incredibly tasty, beetroot boasts an array of health benefits, some of which may surprise you!

 But are there any beetroot benefits and side effects?
 Stay tuned!

 1) Beetroot could keep your blood pressure low

 If left untreated, high blood pressure can lead to an increased risk of heart attacks, strokes and heart disease.

-However, studies have suggested that beetroot could actually help to lower blood pressure within just a few hours.
-The effects appear to be stronger when the beetroot is consumed in its raw form, rather than cooked – which is thought to be because of the nitrate content in raw beetroot.
+However, as beetroot is a good source of potassium - which may help to control the balance of fluids in the body and helps the heart muscle work properly - it could actually help to lower blood pressure.
+When addressing the benefits of nitrates, beetroot may be better consumed in its raw form, rather than cooked – which is thought to be because of the nitrate content in raw beetroot.

 If you’re a sports lover, you’re sure to be on the constant lookout for ways to improve your physical performance – but did you know that beetroot could be the exact thing you’re looking for?

 Thought to improve time to exhaustion, velocity and endurance – it’s no wonder beetroot is often a staple in an athlete’s diet.
 In fact, gold medal-winning Paralympic athlete, David Weir swears by beetroot juice!

 But why is beetroot thought to improve athletic performance?
 It’s all down to the dietary nitrate content.